رهپویه معماری و شهرسازی

 The findings reveal that despite epistemological and linguistic divergences, both frameworks are complementary manifestations of a single metaphysical truth.

 In contrast, Ardalan’s philosophy centers upon intuitive participation in the cosmic rhythm.
 For him, architecture is a sacred art of presence that unites the material and the spiritual through symbols drawn from Islamic cosmology—light, geometry, color, and sound.
-Time, in Ardalan’s thought, is not linear but cyclical and theophanic, spiraling toward transcendence (Ardalan, 2012: 83).
-Place, correspondingly, is not a passive container but a vessel of divine manifestation, where the human act of dwelling becomes a spiritual reenactment of creation.
+In Ardalan’s thought, time is not linear but cyclical and theophanic, spiraling toward transcendence (Ardalan, 2012: 83).
+Correspondingly, place is not a passive container but a vessel of divine manifestation, in which the human act of dwelling becomes a spiritual reenactment of creation.
 His emphasis on human scale and communal participation situates architecture within a continuum linking body, home, and city, rendering the inhabitant both occupant and co-creator of sacred space.

 Through comparative synthesis, the study demonstrates that Noghrehkar’s disciplined metaphysical rationality and Ardalan’s poetic cosmology, when brought into dialogue, form a comprehensive paradigm capable of reinvigorating Islamic architectural identity in the modern world.
 Their convergence lies in the shared conviction that architecture must transcend material utility to become an expression of metaphysical order—a geometry of being articulated through both intellect and intuition.